 The most critical piece of this project was making the user interface as easy to use as possible.
-For that reason, we never sent UCLA Health a photoshopped document or a PDF of what they could expect the redesigned RadPath to look like; instead, we reviewed live creative concepts, so we could be sure that our decision to, say, switch to easily navigable tabs, or pull out the elements that were causing scroll jacking, was the right one.
-Because we were able to put a working prototype in their hands, the team’s feedback was fast an invaluable, making the process much smoother.
+For that reason, we never sent UCLA Health a photoshopped document or a PDF of what they could expect the redesigned RadPath to look like; instead, we reviewed live creative concepts, so we could be sure that our decision to, say, switch to easily navigable tabs, was the right one.
+Because we were able to put a working prototype in their hands, the team’s feedback was fast and invaluable, making the process much smoother.

 We worked hard to improve the existing tool, but we also wanted to make sure that different specialties could each have their own version.
 When we handed over the code for the updated tool, we made it possible for the hospital’s in house developer to tailor different interfaces to meet the needs of different kinds of doctors.
 We also made sure that RadPath is responsive, so that a doctor walking down a hallway could check in on a pathology report just as easily as a physician sitting at a desktop.